Care and support in England has changed

 Advocacy: There is a duty to appoint an advocate where someone does not have capacity to understand information and / or contribute to the assessment and care planning processes.
 This duty can be fulfilled by a carer, family member or friend who is willing to act as an ‘appropriate person’ (with the consent of the person with needs for care or support).

 We are busy reviewing our resources in relation to social care and we will keep you updated via our website, blogs and social media.
 In the meantime, here are some places you can find further information.

 Read the DSA’s quick summary of changes under the Care Act (2014): Care Act – Key Points

 The Department of Health has factsheets for general information about eligibility and assessment.

 Irwin Mitchell have template letters and legal factsheets.

-Preparing for Adulthood have specific information about young people in transition.
+The National Institute for health and care excellence (NICE) have specific information about young people in transition.